sashah12/NFL-Big-Data-Bowl-2026/README.md

 <p align="center"><img width="374" height="315" alt="image" src="https://github.com/user-attachments/assets/06831b25-28c4-4548-a256-6a6f96576efd"/> <img width="421" height="370" alt="image" src="https://github.com/user-attachments/assets/04722334-3d74-41c2-8bda-8d27138401f6" /></p>

 Arizona ANGLE Route: On average, the model identified ball placement on Arizona’s targeted ANGLE routes within 7.5 yards on 100% of plays in 1.4 seconds.
-The model knew within 0.39 seconds after the snap where the ball was going within 4.2 yards on 50% of those ANGLE route plays.
+The model knew within 0.39 seconds after the snap where the ball was going within 4.2 yards on 50% of all ANGLE route plays.
 Once again, the model results show that pre snap/early post snap reads should be given more emphasis as they can predict ball placement in such a manner.

 Core identity: ARI’s confident ANGLE routes come when:
 - QB does not scan, he almost immediately commits: The change in absolute orientation from the 80% of the dropback to first frame post-snap, spikes (206.77°), showing a full torso turn.